Privacy Policy

 During the purely informative use of our website, general information that your browser transmits to our server is initially stored automatically (i.e. not via registration).
 This includes by default: browser type/version, operating system used, page accessed, the previously visited page (referrer URL), IP address, date and time of the server request and HTTP status code.

-The processing is carried out to protect our legitimate interests and is based on the legal basis of Art.
-6 para 1 lit. f GDPR.
+The processing is carried out to protect our legitimate interests and is based on the legal basis of Art.6 para 1 lit. f GDPR.
 This processing serves the technical administration and security of the website.
 The stored data is deleted after seven days at the latest, unless there is a justified suspicion of unlawful use based on concrete indications and further examination and processing of the information is necessary for this reason.
 We are not able to identify you as a data subject from the stored information.
 Articles 15 to 22 of the GDPR therefore do not apply pursuant to Article 11 para.
 2 of the GDPR unless you provide additional information that enables you to be identified in order to exercise your rights set out in these articles.

 2. Contact Options and Enquiries

-Our website contains contact forms that you can use to send us messages.
+Our website contains contact forms that you can use to send us messages or directly book a demo for our product.
 The transfer of your data is encrypted (recognisable by the "https" in the address line of the browser).
 All data fields marked as mandatory are required to process your request.
-Failure to provide this information will result in us not being able to process your request.
 The provision of further data is voluntary.
-Alternatively, you can send us a message via the contact e-mail.
-We process the data for the purpose of answering your request.
+If you don’t want to use our electronic contact forms, you can send us a message via the contact e-mail.

 3. Applications

-If you send us your application via a job portal, your application documents are transferred to Greenhouse via the JOIN service of JOIN Solutions GmbH (Germany, EU).
-JOIN also acts on our behalf in accordance with the legal requirements for data processing on behalf.
 Your personal application data will only be processed for purposes related to your interest in current or future employment with us and the processing of your application.
 Your application will only be processed and noted by the relevant contacts at our company.

 All employees entrusted with data processing are obliged to maintain the confidentiality of your data.
 If we are unable to offer you employment, we will retain the data you have provided for up to six months after the end of the application process for the purpose of answering questions relating to your application and rejection.
 This does not apply if legal provisions prevent deletion, if further storage is necessary for the purpose of providing evidence or if you have expressly consented to longer storage.